chrisjameslennon/mm/docs/_pages/import-contacts.md

 ###### Importing from other file formats e.g. CSV
 To import from a file, e.g. a CSV file you must first import the file into your google contacts.
-See the [voyzu.com help article](import-csv) for step by step instructions
+See the [voyzu.com help article](import-csv) for step by step instructions.
 <!--voyzu help content-->